BradleyA/markit/README.md

 The two comment lines of metadata include:

+file name, version.commit, date, time, time zone, repository URL, Git branch, user, hostname, and previous version.
+The second comment line includes updated file name(s) and a brief description about changes made to the file(s).

- * file_name, file_version.commits, date, remote_repository, developer, hostname, parent git-tag-commit_number-hash
+ * file_name, version.commits, date, time, time zone, repository URL, Git branch, user, hostname, previous version
- * a one line breif description about the changes
+ * updated file name(s) and a one line breif description about changes made to the file(s)

 Markit currently supports files with these file extensions: